oldTestAccount/FlamesCP/README.md

 ## Installation
 If you wish to install this control panel, here's the instructions.
-Keep in mind that this panel *hasn't* even gotten close to passing into the alpha stage.
+Keep in mind that this panel * hasen't * even gotten close to passing into the alpha stage.
 That being said, please report any bugs to me.

 Run this to install:

 wget -O - https://raw.githubusercontent.com/FlamesRunner/FlamesCP/c99700854a70630ad55df73e50c02c21a7973d1c/installers/install.sh | bash

+## Support

+You may contact me at akyle2001@gmail.com or alternatively you may contact us at support@flameshost.com.
+Thanks!